-If we fail to capitalize on our best time to write, our writing will fail to be its best, or at least, will take much more effort to get there.
+If we fail to capitalize on our best time to write, our writing will fail to be its best, or at least, it will take much more effort to get there.

 Similarly, we need to find the best days to write.
 The best advice is to write every day.
-Short of that, some writers can only work on the weekdays and others only the weekends.
+Short of that, some writers can only work on the weekdays and others only at the weekends.
 For me, I write every day, working on a project during the week and blog posts on the weekends.

 Another consideration is the time of year.
 For me, writing is easier in certain seasons: spring, followed closely by summer and fall, but not winter.
 With the recent surprise of an early season snowstorm, I posted on Facebook, “Winter is my fourth favorite season.”

 This isn’t to imply I don’t write in winter.
 I do.
 Even though it’s harder, I maintain my regular writing schedule throughout the winter months.
 What I must keep in mind, however, is that my production levels drop during this time of year.
 What might take thirty minutes to complete during the embrace of spring, may take an hour during the assault of winter.

 Also, in winter I may need to allow more time for rewriting.
 During the winter months, it often takes additional effort to rework my words into an acceptable package.